Ty France Preview, Player Props: Mariners vs. White Sox

 Ty France At The Plate

-- He has homered in 7.4% of his games this year, and 1.9% of his chances at the plate.
+- In nine games this season, he has hit a long ball (7.3%, and 1.9% of his trips to the dish).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.